Quick Reference

 The class attribute has special handling and can parse several sources for classes.
 See the Attributes :: Classes section for more information.

-Dynamic lists of attributes can also be added:
+Dynamic lists of attributes can also be added in Haml and Slim attribute lists:

 %span{@attributes: #{attrs}}